Worksheet: Functional Groups in IR Spectra

 A pure, colorless liquid with a high boiling point exhibited a strong IR absorption in the cm−1 range.
 The only other strong IR signals outside of the fingerprint region can be assigned to resonances.
 To which of the following chemical families does the liquid most likely belong?

-- AWavelength and wavenumber of the IR stretch decrease
+- AThe wave number of the IR stretch decreases.

 Which of the following is in correct order of decreasing IR stretching frequency?